vanHeemstraSystems/flask-headstart/400/README.md

 Video at 15:40 https://www.youtube.com/watch?v=Z1RJmh_OqeA&list=PLYqVE-1VuKv63jvgb3kvY1P63EAkfACTP&index=127

-Import SQLAlchemy in the top part of app.py as follows:
+Import SQLAlchemy (and datetime, which will be used in the Model later on) in the top part of app.py as follows:

 ```
 ...
 from flask_sqlalchemy import SQLAlchemy
+from datetime import datetime
 ...
 ```